-- (a) It corresponds to a credit from down payments of income tax paid during the year 2023, which will be applied against down payments to be presented in March to April 2024. - (b) It corresponds to the sales tax paid by the Company relating to the purchase of goods and services.
+(a) It corresponds to the sales tax paid by the Company relating to the purchase of goods and services.
 It will be recovered through the tax on forward sales.
 Additionally, for exporters, the tax credit can be automatically offset with the tax debt from down payments and tax regularization payments, or with any other tax charged to the Company that represents revenue for the Public Treasury.
 If such recovery is not possible, the credit balance will be reimbursed through negotiable instruments (credit notes), non-negotiable instruments (checks) and/or deposits in checking or savings accounts.
 The credit balance payment or reimbursement shall have a percentage limit equivalent to the sales tax rate, including municipal promotion tax, on the Free of Board (FOB) value under export declarations duly numbered supporting exports shipped over the period.
-The increase is mainly due to a lower use of the tax credit for the recovery of the 'works for taxes scheme' in 2023 that has been applied as payments on account.
-The credit balance corresponds to US\$ 5,252 thousand that have been requested for the refund of Balance in Favor Matter of Benefit (SFMB for its Spanish acronym) corresponding to November 2023, which was presented in January 2024. - (c) It corresponds to expenses to finance and build infrastructure assets, which represent a tax advance.